-Companies from technical standpoints, and endeavor to ensure the soundness of operations at Associated Companies.

-- [3] The Company shall appoint designated people at major Associated Companies to be responsible for promoting compliance and risk management.
-Moreover, Compliance and Risk Management Office of Lawson group also holds meeting with People in charge of Compliance and Risk Management in Associated Companies at a regular basis to check and maintenance development of Associated Companies and give advices if necessary.
-The Company ensures appropriate business operations across the entire Lawson Group. - [4] The Company will establish a system that the people in charge of Compliance and Risk Management in Associated Companies will report immediately to the Company if they are aware of the situation could harm Associated Companies. - [5] The Internal Audit Department shall cooperate in auditing the status of establishment of internal control systems at Associated Companies, and promote improvements based on the results of audits. - (3) The Company will report immediately to the parent company if they are aware of the situation could harm the company and Associated Companies.

-6. Necessary Systems to Ensure Proper Financial Reporting by the Company and its Group of Companies

-- (1) The Company shall enhance systems for preparing financial statements according to laws and regulations and accounting standards and disclosing same after they have been discussed, examined and confirmed in accordance with regulations governing information disclosure, in order to report financial information in a proper and timely manner. - (2) The Company shall establish a dedicated internal organization in order to properly implement the internal control reporting system required by the Financial Instruments and Exchange Act, as an internal control for financial reporting.
+- [1] While respecting the independence of Associated Companies, in view of the purpose of the Company's equity participation in Associated Companies, the Company shall establish Group regulations such as basic policies for the management of Associated Companies and management policies thereof, and keep the Associated Companies fully informed of the Lawson Group Code of Conduct. - [2] The Company shall establish an organization with jurisdiction over Associated Companies, and a dedicated department that can provide support to Associated Companies from technical standpoints, and endeavor to ensure the soundness of operations at Associated Companies. - [3] The Company shall appoint designated people at major Associated Companies to be responsible for promoting compliance and risk management (hereinafter, "People in Charge of Compliance and Risk Management at Associated Companies").
+Moreover, the departments that oversee risk management and compliance for the Company also meet with the People in Charge of Compliance and Risk Management at Associated Companies on a regular basis to confirm the status of development of internal rules at Associated Companies and give advice if necessary, and thus strive to ensure appropriate business operations across the entire Lawson Group. - [4] The Company will establish a system that the People in Charge of Compliance and Risk Management at Associated Companies will report immediately to the Company if they are aware of the situation could harm Associated Companies. - [5] The Internal Audit Department shall cooperate in auditing the status of establishment of internal control systems at Associated Companies, and promote improvements based on the results of audits. - (3) The Company will report immediately to the parent company if they are aware of the situation could harm the company and Associated Companies. - 6.
+Necessary Systems to Ensure Proper Financial Reporting by the Company and its Group of Companies - (1) The Company shall enhance systems for preparing financial statements according to laws and regulations and accounting standards and disclosing same after they have been discussed, examined and confirmed in accordance with regulations governing information disclosure, in order to report financial information in a proper and timely manner. - (2) The Company shall establish a dedicated internal organization in order to properly implement the internal control reporting system required by the Financial Instruments and Exchange Act, as an internal control for financial reporting.
 Furthermore, the Company shall establish a system for self- and third-party evaluation and improvement through the identification and recording of business processes at important business bases and the status of Companywide internal controls.
-The Company shall report regularly to the Board of Directors the results of evaluations and improvements made at the Company and important subsidiaries.

-7. Matters Concerning Employees Where a Corporate Auditor Requests Employees to Assist With Duties
+The Company shall report regularly to the Board of Directors the results of evaluations and improvements made at the Company and important subsidiaries. - 7.
+Matters Concerning Employees Where a Corporate Auditor Requests Employees to Assist With Duties - The Company shall assign appropriate personnel to the Auditors' Office as employees exclusively to assist Corporate Auditors in the execution of their duties (hereinafter "Corporate Auditors' Staff").